shapefuture/flights/README.md

 - **Saved Searches**: Store and reuse your favorite flight queries
 - **Intelligent Refinement**: Provide feedback to the agent to refine your search results
 - **Dark Mode & Mobile Optimized**: Enjoy a beautiful experience on any device at any time
+- **Google Authentication**: Quick and secure sign-in with your Google account
-- **User Authentication**: Secure login with Supabase email/password authentication
+- **Email Authentication**: Traditional email & password authentication as fallback
 - **Subscription Management**: Different pricing tiers for casual to frequent travelers
 - **Enhanced Mobile Experience**: Touch-optimized controls for natural mobile interaction
 - **Multi-language Support**: Interface available in multiple languages